Tanmaiyee28/Python-Project-Street-View-Number-Detection/README.md

 1.First we have to load the dataset and read the first image using imread() and print the shape and type of the image .

-2. Scale the images to right size (300) dots per inch if the image size is less it will be unclear to predict.
+2.Scale the images to right size (300) dots per inch if the image size is less it will be unclear to predict.

-3. Then we have to binarize the image, it converts the image to black and white.
+3.Then we have to binarize the image, it converts the image to black and white.

-4. Blur the image for smoothing the image .
+4.Blur the image for smoothing the image .

-5. Then we perform thresholding using cv2.threashold ().
+5.Then we perform thresholding using cv2.threashold ().

-6. First we have performed global threshold then applied gaussian filtering for removing the noise.
+6.First we have performed global threshold then applied gaussian filtering for removing the noise.

-7. Then applied the adaptive threshold.
+7.Then applied the adaptive threshold.

-8. Finally filtered the image with 5*5 gaussian kernel to remove the noise.
+8.Finally filtered the image with 5*5 gaussian kernel to remove the noise.

 9.Detected the edges of the image using cv2.Canny() and then plotted the both the images the original and the images with only edges.

 ### OUTPUTS:

-10. Printed the images after pre-processing the image.
+10.Printed the images after pre-processing the image.

 ### Work Sharing between Teammates: